gyeongmin-lee/gyeongmin-lee.github.io/content/homepage/experience.md

     dates: "May 2019 - Dec 2019"
     location: Vancouver, BC
     writeup: >
-      - Contributed to building a managed WordPress hosting service by developing a front-end dashboard with React and Typescript

-      - Created reusable components with React hooks based off designer's wireframes

-      - Maintained an internal React + TypeScript UI Library used across multiple front-end teams
+      - Automated a version control workflow of the internal React library used across multiple front-end teams by writing a modular Typescript script which integrated with GitHub and npm API.

-      - Implemented automated version control for the internal UI library using TypeScript scripts
+      - Enhanced the user satisfaction of a managed WordPress hosting service, measured by internal testing, by implementing a dynamic loading page that reflects the live status of a prolonged back- end jobs.

+      - Promoted best practices for front-end development across internal teams by working with the lead developer to create and maintain an internal UI library, and guiding developers in their use through code reviews.

 weight: 2
 widget: